 Ethan D. Clotfelter (Section 01)

-Requisite: BIOL 181.
+Requisite: Students registering for BIOL 264 must have taken BIOL 181.
 Not open to first-year students.
 Limited to 24 students.
-Spring semester.
+Spring Semester.
 Professor Clotfelter.

-If Overenrolled: Priority given to Biology majors and based on class year
+If Overenrolled: Priority given to BIOL majors, and based on class year.